gray-panda/grayrepo/2016_labyREnth/doc5_calc/README.md

 ![secret4](img/07.png)

 There is a bunch of strange function calls, one of which references a "supersecret" sheet.
-However, there is no such sheets visible.
+However, there is no such sheet visible.

 Apparently, Excel has a feature called [Very Hidden Sheets](http://www.excel-university.com/make-an-excel-worksheet-very-hidden/).
 To make a sheet very hidden or to unhide a very hidden sheet, one can only do it through the VB Code editor and not through the UI.